International Examiner

 Today, the International Examiner is the oldest Asian American newspaper in the Pacific Northwest and the oldest continuously publishing pan-Asian newspaper in the country.
 The IE is a registered 501 (c)(3) non-profit organization governed by a volunteer Board of Directors.
+With its print editions distributed across Seattle, and articles published on a rolling basis online, its total monthly readership is estimated at 20,000.